vfremaux/moodle-local_vflibs/jquery/jqwidgets/ReadMe.txt

-  styles/jqx.energyblue.css: Stylesheet for the EnergyBlue Theme styles/jqx.fresh.css: Stylesheet for the Fresh Theme styles/jqx.highcontrast.css: Stylesheet for the High Contrast Theme styles/jqx.light.css: Stylesheet for the LightTheme styles/jqx.metro.css: Stylesheet for the Metro Theme styles/jqx.metrodark.css: Stylesheet for the Metro Dark Theme styles/jqx.mobile.css: Stylesheet for the Mobile Theme
+  styles/jqx.energyblue.css: Stylesheet for the EnergyBlue Theme styles/jqx.fresh.css: Stylesheet for the Fresh Theme styles/jqx.highcontrast.css: Stylesheet for the High Contrast Theme styles/jqx.light.css: Stylesheet for the Light Theme styles/jqx.flat.css: Stylesheet for the Flat Theme styles/jqx.metro.css: Stylesheet for the Metro Theme styles/jqx.metrodark.css: Stylesheet for the Metro Dark Theme styles/jqx.mobile.css: Stylesheet for the Mobile Theme